 Tangledeep is a title I was very interested in playing until I got into the game and had to battle with the interface.
 It doesn’t work, it’s clunky and made it difficult to manage my inventory and I never felt like I could forget about it and enjoy the game.
 I went as far as using a gamepad, however, the full controller support doesn’t seem like it’s very full and even rebinding the keys didn’t really help matters.

 I switched back to keyboard and mouse and after a little while found my next gripe, the pathing is awful.
 I cannot count the number of times I took damage because I decided to move somewhere and was taken on a path through a tile that did damage instead of the tile next to it which did not.

-So, this is a terrible game don’t buy it?
+So, Tangledeep is a terrible game don’t buy it?
 Well, don’t judge it just yet.

 This is the first title from Impact Gameworks.
-Touted “an ever-changing labyrinth full of mysteries, danger, and treasure” the game began life as a learning experience with Unity, however, after a successful Kickstarter and Greenlit by Steam Tangledeep took shape and is now the roguelike 16-bit retro game we see today.
+Touted “an ever-changing labyrinth full of mysteries, danger, and treasure”.
+Tangledeep began life as a learning experience with Unity, however, after a successful Kickstarter and Greenlit by Steam Tangledeep took shape and is now the roguelike 16-bit retro game we see today.

 So, it’s not perfect and it has its issues but overall it is a fun, if extremely challenging game.
 There are three modes to choose from, Adventure, Heroic or Hardcore.